Input raster or feature source data

 Specifies the relationship between the vertical cost factor and the vertical relative moving angle (VRMA).

-There are several factors with modifiers from which to select that identify a defined vertical factor graph.
+There are several factors with modifiers that identify a defined vertical factor graph.
 Additionally, a table can be used to create a custom graph.
 The graphs are used to identify the vertical factor used in calculating the total cost for moving into a neighboring cell.

 In the descriptions below, two acronyms are used: VF stands for vertical factor, which defines the vertical difficulty encountered in moving from one cell to the next; and VRMA stands for vertical relative moving angle, which identifies the slope angle between the FROM or processing cell and the TO cell.